Justweston/MICHEAL-CHAPTER-1/README.md

 bad faith game made in makecode

 READ THIS:
-Take the Repo and got to Microsoft Makecode Arcade, import the Repo!
+Take the png and got to Microsoft Makecode Arcade, import the png!